riverford/mappings/README.md

   This rule specifies that :a+1 == (inc :a) and that :a = (dec :a+1)."
   (:a+1 :a :fn inc :rfn dec)

-  "The most basic rule is equivalence, here we say b == a, and therefore a == b."
+  "The most basic rule is to define symmetry, here we say b == a, and therefore a == b."
   (:b :a)

   "We can have one way relationships, that require multiple keys, in this case you